r-lapins/Qt_MusicPlayer/README.md

 ![Dashboard Screenshot](assets/view_0.png)

-Qt_MusicPlayer is a simple music player created using C++ (backend) and QML (interface).
-The project is based on a tutorial and serves as a good starting point for learning Qt 6 + QML + C++ integration.
+Qt_MusicPlayer is a simple music player application built with Qt 6.
+The backend is implemented in C++, while the user interface is created using QML.

+## Purpose

+This project was developed while following the YouTube tutorial:
+"Qt QML Tutorial #0: Introduction to Qt/QML" by Somco Software.

+The main goal was to learn and understand:
+- Integration between C++ and QML
+- Qt 6 project structure
+- Signals and slots communication
+- Basic media handling in Qt
+- QML UI components and layouts

 # Table of Contents